 Ah prom season.
 That beloved time of year when the smell of newly pressed tuxedos, overly-sequined dresses and high school desperation fills the air.
 That time of year in which moms and dads fork over large wads of cash for ostentatious limos and after parties.
-And, most importantly, that time of year that marketers clamor for all year long.
+And, most importantly, that time marketers clamor for all year long.

 That’s because prom season is a marketer’s dream.
 From the dress boutiques to the limousine companies to the airbrush tanners and makeup artists, marketers in almost every industry are trying to capitalize on the centuries-long tradition that is prom.

 And why shouldn’t they?
-Teenagers are such a powerful group, influencing each other’s spending habits and store preferences.
+Teenagers are such a powerful group, influencing spending habits and store preferences.
 In fact, a recent survey from TRU Insights revealed that the purchasing power of teens—ages 12 to 19 years old—has reached $819 billion globally.
 Moreover, 81 percent of teenage girls recently reported that they are more likely to purchase something if their friend already has.

 There’s always money in the banana stand.

 So says George Bluth, the patriarch of the well-to-do, quirky family chronicled in Arrested Development, a sitcom which ran quietly on FOX between 2003 and 2006 but developed a rabid cult following its cancellation.
 In the years following, rumors of a fourth season and a movie in the works popped up time and again.
 Then finally, in 2011, Netflix agreed to license and exclusively distribute a fourth season through its streaming network.

 A parking ticket is like a mosquito bite.
 It’s annoying, it itches, it lingers and it leaves a scab, or a dent in your wallet, if you scratch too much.
 The funny thing is if you ignore the itch and don’t scratch it, the mosquito bite fades away pretty quickly.
 Summer is coming; you should try it.